ani03sha/microgpt-java/README.md

 - **Pre-Norm style** — RMSNorm applied before each sub-layer, more stable than the original Post-Norm transformer
 - **Learnable gamma in RMSNorm** — starts at 1.0 (identity), only diverges if the optimizer finds it useful
-- **`Attention` interface** — allows `TransformerBlock` to use either `CausalSelfAttention` or `MultiHeadCausalSelfAttention` transparently, making the single→multi-head progression visible in code
+- **`Attention` interface** — allows `TransformerBlock` to use either `CausalSelfAttention` or `MultiHeadCausalSelfAttention` transparently, making the single → multi-head progression visible in code

 ---

 ## Learn More

-See [CONCEPTS.md](CONCEPTS.md) for a detailed walkthrough of every concept in the project — tokenization, autograd, attention, transformers, Adam, and all the design decisions — explained in logical order from basic to advanced.
+See [CONCEPTS.md](docs/CONCEPTS.md) for a detailed walkthrough of every concept in the project including tokenization, autograd, attention, transformers, Adam, and all the design decisions, explained in logical order from basic to advanced.

 ---